Ariel Ureta: 1990s

 He also hosted a party themed night musical variety program RSVP on the Kapuso Network GMA 7 from 1991 to 1994 with co-host Dawn Zulueta.
 Ureta was also a host of a short-lived comedy game program Go For It on ABC 5 (now TV5) from 1998 to 1999.
 He is also a former sitcom director of a comedy show Ober Da Bakod, formerly aired on GMA from 1993 to 1997.

 2000s to present

-Ureta was a replacement host for Eddie Mercado on the final grand draw of Hope & More Mega Million Stakes on July 10, 2004 during the untimely hospital confinement of the latter.
+Ureta was a replacement host for Eddie Mercado on the final grand draw of Hope & More Mega Million Stakes in July 10, 2004 during the untimely hospital confinement of the latter.

 Ureta is a segment host of the Philippine morning television show, Umagang Kay Ganda and a former co-anchor of DZMM's Todo-Todo Walang Preno with Winnie Cordero until August 28, 2020.

 Ureta became a part of Kimmy Dora and its sequel as Luisito Go Dong Hae, Kimmy and Dora's father.
 The film is a box-office success in the Philippines earning PHP80 million and PHP133,963,009 for the first and second film respectively.